EchoTime logo Explainable time-series similarity for humans and agents.

 EchoTime compares time series and time-series datasets, explains why they match or differ, and emits compact JSON plus shareable HTML reports.
 The homepage is intentionally short.
 Tutorials, API material, and ecosystem detail now live in dedicated docs pages with a left sidebar.

-The University of Birmingham
+MIT License Beta release The University of Birmingham

-The first interaction should still be obvious
+The first interaction is obvious

 pip install echotime